keyboard-ergonomics/keymacs/README.md

 The block of navigation keys includes `A` and `E` that used in Emacs for moving to the beginning or to the end of line.

+Well it may look a bit alien.
+But it is no more alien than Vim' HJKL :) With remapped `Ctl` keys (like described in a paragraf above) it is comfortable with no matter which hand used for pressing `Ctl`.
+I specially placed up/down arrows with horizontal shift so you can press down arrow with index finger on home row and up arrow with middle finger.
+Contrary to traditional placement of up/down arrows on additional keyboard where you need use the same middle finger for both keys.

 For the list of the most often pressed key combinations in Emacs I used statistics results from [ergoemacs.org/emacs/command-frequency.html](http://ergoemacs.org/emacs/command-frequency.html).

 ### State of the project

 This my research for the best keyboard continues a long time (I started with my fully custom keyboard circa 2014 and earlier I tried another layouts from the net).
 And it is far from finish.
 Though I already got much more comfortable layout for my needs than default but it still has a lot of drawbacks.
 So I can't recommend to use it.
 But I hope my results may inspire you to find your own right path to ideal.

 ### Carpalx results for the layout